 We are very grateful to Provost Steve Hyman for his continual support of this effort, for his steadfast encouragement and his keen insight.
-Eric Buehrens was a critical participant in our planning meetings, and the Committee is indebted to him for his many important contributions.
+Eric Buehrens, the Deputy Provost for Administration, was a critical participant in our planning meetings, and the Committee is indebted to him for his many important contributions.